-Week No. Inspection Week Information 7.
-The inspection team undertake the analysis of the findings from the inspection and jointly agree the final evaluations and high level messages to feedback to the CPP representatives at Professional Discussion 4 on Thursday.
+Week No. Inspection Week Information 7 The inspection team undertake the analysis of the findings from the inspection and jointly agree the final evaluations and high level messages to feedback to the CPP representatives at Professional Discussion 4.
+8 Professional discussion 4 held on Monday.
 Between Weeks 8 and 11 Professional Discussion 5 - inspectors share more detailed findings and provide any additional information or clarification that may be helpful to them.
 15 Lead Inspector and Deputy attend internal Quality and Consistency Panel 17 Draft report sent to Chief Officers for comment.
 21 Comments on the draft report to be returned.
 25 Advance publication 26 Report published